Icinga/icinga2/doc/10-icinga-template-library.md

 ### <a id="plugin-check-command-fping4"></a> fping4

 The [check_fping](https://www.monitoring-plugins.org/doc/man/check_fping.html) plugin
-will use the `fping` command to ping the specified host for a fast check.
+uses the `fping` command to ping the specified host for a fast check.
 Note that it is necessary to set the suid flag on fping.

 This CheckCommand expects an IPv4 address.